slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 ### Proofs

-> This definition of deduction (math), which generalises to any other historically used implicitly or explicitly, permits the derivation of something from nothing without additional axiom.
+> This definition of deduction (math), which generalises to any other historically used implicitly or explicitly, permits the derivation of arbitrary representation from nothing without additional axiom.

 **Definition 1.** Axiom.